darcien/blog/content/about.md

 - I'm one of those people that is really quiet at first then become noisy after getting familiar (sometimes).

+## Drinks?

+Water, water, and water.
+Plain water is good for you.
+When it's not water, I drink:
+- [a hot cup of coffee with milk][coffee] almost daily.
+  Might be up to 3 cups on stressful days.
+- black tea occasionally when I need to warm up my soul.
+- cola, when I need that extra oomph in a day.
+  Oooh all the sugars and soda rushing in 🫨

+[coffee]: ../coffee

 ## Life philosophy?

 > 🚧 Warning: I'm still in a neverending existential crisis,